 their everyday lives.

-Target population: early childhood educators.
+Target population: early childhood educators and other early years professionals.

 Program adaptability: the program includes content on how culture and language influence the way mathematics is learned.
-It encourages educators to understand the context of individual families involved with the program, including cultural and language differences.
+It encourages participants to understand the context of individual families involved with the program, including cultural and language differences.
 The provider has also produced a series of simple tip sheets for families in different languages.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.